Costs and Financial Aid

 International Students: Contact the Graduate Tax Office for information about “Linkage Institute” programs with several countries and regions and/or scholarships for students from Latin America or the Caribbean.

 Loans: A variety of loans, including Guaranteed Student Loans, may be available.
 Early application is encouraged to allow adequate processing time before the start of a term.
-For loan information and applications, please contact the financial aid coordinator at the Levin College of Law, Ms. Victoria Houghton, at email@example.com.
+For loan information and applications, please contact the financial aid coordinator at the Levin College of Law, Ms. Jordan Masters, at firstname.lastname@example.org.
 Short-term loans in limited amounts may be made available through the Graduate Tax Program.

 Student Affairs Financial Page